 Although there isn't definitive scientific proof that activated charcoal can whiten your teeth, it does have an established history as a purifying substance and traditional use in dental hygiene.
 But while we wait for more studies to be conducted, it won't hurt to try out this natural alternative to chemical whitening agents.

 Between standard, electric, and natural vegan options, there are brushes available to fit into any routine.
 If you're interested, talk to your dentist, try an activated charcoal toothbrush, and see how it works for you!
+And if you're looking for a whitening toothbrush you can check out our guide to the best whitening toothbrushes.

 How do charcoal toothbrushes work?